Admissions Process

 At Imperial, we believe that MMIs give fair and accurate results.
 Getting a number of different interviewer assessments means that a candidate who doesn’t do as well on one component can still be fairly assessed on other components.

-Although questions and stations may vary through the years, these are the main topics that you will asked questions on:
+Although questions and stations may vary through the years, these are the main topics that you will asked about:

-• Imperial and contribution to school of medicine
+- Imperial and contribution to the School of Medicine

-While we require our applicants to have an understanding of the realities of working as a healthcare professional and to show they have the necessary skills and attributes for their chosen career, we understand the challenges for our prospective applicants to gain experience practical experience in clinical settings.
+While we require our applicants to have an understanding of the realities of working as a healthcare professional and to show they have the necessary skills and attributes for their chosen career, we understand that it can be challenging for our prospective applicants to gain practical experience in clinical settings.
 Have a look on the Work Experience page for more information.

 Online resources can give you valuable insight into working in the healthcare sector and outline the wide range of careers and courses available.

-Answers are given 7 points for content (what you say) and 3 for communication (how you say it).
+Answers are marked out of 7 points for content (what you say) and out of 3 for communication (how you say it).
 Often there is no right or wrong answer – the interviewers are assessing your ability to explain your thinking.
-And if you change your mind on a specific question half way through a question, they will consider your ability to reflect on your ideas and how you think on your feet.
+If you change your mind on a specific question half way through your answer, they will consider your ability to reflect on your ideas and how you think on your feet.

 Make sure you read the e-module we sent you thoroughly.